uvarc/accord/docs/user-guide.md

 User onboarding is a multi-step process:

 1.)
 A PI requests access using an online form.
-Required documentation includes a description of the project data, level of sensitivity, the anticipated scope of computing for the project, and any supplemental information such as IRB approval, etc.
+Required documentation includes a description of the project data, level of sensitivity, the anticipated scope of computing for the project, and any supplemental information such as IRB approval.

 [Request Access](http://example.com/){: .btn .btn-green }